 Clean the shaft and shaft sleeve thoroughly and remove any oil or grease from the mating surfaces with a non-toxic solvent.
 Allow the solvent to dry and apply Loctite type RC/680 or equivalent to the sleeve inside diameter and shaft O.D.
-Install the sleeve and sleeve key (for 3A and 4A frames this key is used for impeller and sleeve) and apply adequate force to assure metal to metal contact against the shaft shoulder.
+Install the sleeve and sleeve key and apply adequate force to assure metal to metal contact against the shaft shoulder.
 This can be done by mounting the impeller on the shaft and tightening the impeller nut.
 Remove excess Loctite or equivalent adhesive from the parting lines.